-M/S (Agidius/Thilo): To move into Executive Session pursuant to Idaho Code on February 27, 2008 at 4:00 p.m. to discuss the following:
+M/S (Agidius/Thilo): To move into Executive Session on February 27, 2008 at 4:00 p.m. to discuss the following:

+University of Idaho
-(1) A motion to hold an executive session pursuant to Idaho Code Sections 67-2345(d) and (f) for the purpose of considering evaluation, dismissal, or disciplining of a public employee and personnel records exempt from public disclosure.

-(2) A motion to hold an executive session pursuant to Idaho Code Sections 67-2345(d) and (f) for the purpose of considering documents submit to the attorney-client privilege and exempt from public disclosure and to consider and advise the Board's legal representatives in a matter or matters of probable litigation.

-(3) A motion to hold an executive session pursuant to Idaho Code Sections 67-2345(c) for the purpose of conducting deliberations regarding acquisition by the University of Idaho of an interest in real property that is currently owned by private parties.
+- (1) Pursuant to Idaho Code Sections 67-2345(d) and (f), and as Regents of the University of Idaho, for the purpose of considering evaluation, dismissal, or disciplining of a public employee, and personnel records exempt from public disclosure. - (2) Pursuant to Idaho Code Sections 67-2345(d) and (f), and as Regents of the University of Idaho, for the purpose of considering documents subject to the attorney-client privilege and exempt from public disclosure, and to consider and advise the Board's legal representatives in a matter or matters of probable litigation. - (3) Pursuant to Idaho Code Section 67-2345(c) for the purpose of conducting deliberations regarding acquisition by the University of Idaho of an interest in real property that is currently owned by private parties.

-(4) A motion to hold an executive session pursuant to Idaho Code Sections 67-2345(c) and (d) for the purpose of conducting deliberations regarding by the University of Idaho of an interest in real property that is currently owned by private parties and to consider documents subject to the attorney-client privilege and exempt from public disclosure.
+(4) Pursuant to Idaho Code Sections 67-2345(c) and (d), and as Regents of the University of Idaho for the purpose of conducting deliberations regarding the acquisition by the University of Idaho of an interest in real property that is currently owned by private parties, and to consider documents subject to the attorney-client privilege and exempt from public disclosure.
+Lewis-Clark State College